 Johnson, N.D. & Mislin.
 A. 2011.
 Trust Games: A Meta-Analysis.
 Journal of Economic Psychology, 32: 865-889.

 Bottom, W. P., Holloway, J., Miller, G., Mislin, A., & Whitford, A. 2006.
 Building a Pathway to Cooperation: Negotiation and Social Exchange between Principal and Agent.
 Administrative Science Quarterly, 51: 29-58.

 Contributions to Edited Books

 Bottom, W.P., Kong, D.T. & Mislin, A. 2011.
 Judgment Bias and Decision Making.
 In M. Benoliel (Ed.), Negotiation Excellence: Successful Deal Making (p.211 - 227).
 Hackensack, NJ: World Scientific Publishing.

 Mislin, A. 2006.
 A Happy Coincidence: Complementarities between Incentives and Emotions in Agency Problems.
 Academy of Management Meeting Best Paper Proceedings.

 Select Manuscripts Under Review and In Progress

-The power of initial trust: How and why initial trust matters in negotiation.
+The power of initial trust.
 With Campagna, R., Dirks, K., Elfenbein, H. A.